kaplanoah/camcam/README.md

 Clone the repository.

-In terminal, navigate to the application's directory and run:
+Then in terminal, navigate to the application's directory and run:

 ```
 bundle install